wombleton/gitlaw-nz/acts/T/Trustee Companies Act 1967.md

 ##### 27 Sale of goods by auction

-*   Where any trustee company is realising the goods, chattels, and effects of any estate administered by it, and those goods, chattels, and effects are not in the opinion of the company of greater value than $5,000, or such higher amount as is prescribed by regulations, and are situated at a distance of more than 10 miles from the usual place of business of a licensed auctioneer, those goods, chattels, and effects may be offered for sale by auction by some person to be appointed by the company; and that person, for the purpose of the sale, shall not require to take out an auctioneer's licence.
+*   Where any trustee company is realising the goods, chattels, and effects of any estate administered by it, and those goods, chattels, and effects are not in the opinion of the company of greater value than $5,000, or such higher amount as is prescribed by regulations, and are situated at a distance of more than 10 miles from the usual place of business of a registered auctioneer, those goods, chattels, and effects may be offered for sale by auction by some person to be appointed by the company; and that person, for the purpose of the sale, shall not be required to be a registered auctioneer.

     Compare: 1957 No 36 s 102

+    Section 27: amended, on 18 December 2013, by [section 28(3)][106] of the Auctioneers Act 2013 (2013 No 148).

-    Section 27: amended, on 27 November 2002, by [section 4][106] of the Trustee Companies Amendment Act 2002 (2002 No 48).
+    Section 27: amended, on 27 November 2002, by [section 4][107] of the Trustee Companies Amendment Act 2002 (2002 No 48).

 ##### 28 Conditions on which tenant for life may be allowed into possession